Download a copy of our fact sheet by clicking here

 If you are affected by alcohol in public, you may be able to access support through the following health services:

-• Outreach workers: can help you contact a friend of family member, organise transport to get home safely, or help you find another safe place to sober up.
+- Outreach workers can help you contact a friend or family member, organise transport to get home safely, or help you find another safe place to sober up.

-• On-demand places of safety: a place where you can safely sober up under the supervision of outreach workers.
+- On-demand places of safety are safe places where you can sober up under the supervision of outreach workers.

 These services are currently being set up in metro and regional Victoria.
 See the website of the Department of Health for more information.